ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm2.md

 ### Change run length and cycling frequency

 !!! warning
-    Note there is a [known issue](#issues-cycling-repro) related to changing the cycling frequency.
+    Note there is a [known issue](#issues-cycling-repro) related to changing the cycling frequency. {{ model }} does not give identical results with different cycling frequencies.
+For example, one cycle of 12 months will not produce identical output to 12 cycles of one month.
+When comparing multiple experiments, they should use the same cycling frequency.

 {{ model }} suites are often run in multiple steps, each one constituting a cycle.
 The job scheduler resubmits the suite every chosen _Cycling frequency_ until the _Total Run length_ is reached.